 Taking Into Account Body

 Another important piece when pairing cocktails and food is to take into account the body of the cocktail.
 Just as certain flavors can overpower others, the body of a drink can do the same with food.
 A Manhattan is full-bodied and warm; it needs a substantial pairing so as not to overshadow the food.
-A classic charcuterie board loaded with cured meats, cheeses, and salted nuts is a great option for a Manhattan, whereas a lightly seared piece of Lingcod with green goddess dressing would be best with something like a white vermouth spritz, which is a much lighter drink.
+A classic charcuterie board (which also pairs well with wine) loaded with cured meats, cheeses, and salted nuts is a great option for a Manhattan, whereas a lightly seared piece of Lingcod with green goddess dressing would be best with something like a white vermouth spritz, which is a much lighter drink.

 Thinking Within a Cuisine